-The "Benefit Summary" shows a visit maximum for each rehabilitative therapy Service.
-That visit maximum will be exhausted (used up) for the Year when the number of visits that we covered during the Year under this EOC plus any visits we covered during the Year under any other evidence of coverage with the same group number printed on this EOC add up to the visit maximum.
+The "Benefit Summary" shows a visit maximum for outpatient rehabilitative therapy Services.
+That visit maximum will be exhausted (used up) for the Year when the number of visits that we covered during the Year under this EOC, plus any visits we covered during the Year under any other evidence of coverage with the same group number printed on this EOC, add up to the visit maximum.
 After you reach the visit maximum, we will not cover any more visits for the remainder of the Year.
-This limitation does not apply to inpatient hospital Services, or to outpatient rehabilitative therapy Services to treat mental health conditions covered under this EOC.
+This limitation does not apply to inpatient hospital Services.
+Visit maximums do not apply to outpatient rehabilitative therapy Services to treat mental health conditions covered under this EOC.